-It would be nice if we all aged like fine wines.
-In some ways we do improve with age, however, despite advances in medical science many of us will still have chronic health issues develop sooner than later.
-While lifespan is still pushing many people to live to 80 and beyond, the quality of that life will impact savings, lifestyle and our families.
+It would be nice if we all aged like a fine California wine.
+In some ways, we do improve with age; however, despite advances in medical science, many of us will still have chronic health issues that develop sooner than later.
+While lifespan is still pushing many people to live to 80 and beyond, the quality of that life will impact your savings, lifestyle, legacy, and our families.

 Many financial and insurance experts suggest we start planning for longevity when we are younger.
-Many of us plan for retirement by saving money in qualified accounts like an employer 401(k), IRA, SEP or 403(b).
-This is only one part of the equation.
-The financial costs and burdens of aging will negatively impact your assets and this your lifestyle.
+Many of us plan for retirement by saving money in qualified accounts like an employer's 401(k) or 403(b).
+We might have an IRA, or a SEP as well.
+These accounts are only one part of the equation.
+The financial costs and burdens of aging will negatively impact your assets and income.
+Thus, adversely affecting your lifestyle.

-Long-Term Care costs are very high.
+The truth is long-term care costs are very high.
 Most people don't plan for these extended care costs.
-They incorrectly assume health insurance, Medicareor Medicaresupplements will pay for these costs.
-Outside a small amount of skilled care these programs will not pay for the majority of long-term care services and supports we will need when we are older.
+They incorrectly assume health insurance, Medicare, or Medicaresupplements will pay for these costs.
+Outside a small amount of skilled care, these programs will not pay for the majority of long-term care services and supports we will need when we are older.

 The solution for many is Long-Term Care Insurance.
 The problem is two-fold.
-The perception that the cost of the insurance is high.
-The second is too many people wait too long when health issues make it more difficult, costly or impossible to obtain coverage.
+The perception that the cost of insurance is high.
+The second is too many people wait too long when health issues make it more difficult, costly, or impossible to obtain coverage.

 Long-Term Care Insurance is very affordable.
-Premiums are much more rate stable then in the past.
-Premiums are now based on the extreme low interest rate environment, low lapse rate (very few people ever cancel their policies for any reason) and conservative underwriting.
+Premiums are much more rate stable than in the past.
+Premiums are now based on the extremely low-interest-rate environment, low lapse rate (very few people ever cancel their policies for any reason), and conservative underwriting.
 Underwritingcan be a big issue, especially if you wait until you are older and have several health conditions.

 "Individuals mistakenly believe they can obtain Long-Term Care Insurance protection at any age," explains Jesse Slome, director of AALTCI.
-"It is especially harder to health-qualify at older ages because our health changes and it rarely gets better as we age."
+"It is especially harder to health-qualify at older ages because of our health changes, and it rarely gets better as we age."

 The AALTCI released results of a study of leading insurance companies that offer Long-Term Care Insurance.
-The findings show the longer you wait the more likely your ability to get coverage decreases.
+The findings show the longer you wait to apply for a policy, the more likely your ability to get coverage decreases.
 About 44 percent of individuals age 70 or older who applied for coverage were declined.